 - How and when will I pay for my app?

-So what impacts the cost of an app?
+What affects the cost of an app?

 There are many factors that affect the development cost of an app, but the most important ones to think about are: